Benakich/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 1 - print absolute path name of current working directory Script 2 - list items in a directory
-Script 3 - go from working directory to home directory
+Script 3 - go from working directory to home directory Script 4 - list content of current directory in long format